Can I Use HSA or FSA Funds for Recovery Equipment?

 Near zero EMF, full spectrum, Himalayan salt bar

-Potentially eligible with LMN for fibromyalgia, arthritis, or chronic pain.
-Single-person units have the clearest eligibility basis.
-Verify with your administrator before purchasing.
+Potentially eligible with an LMN for fibromyalgia, arthritis, or chronic pain.
+Single-person units have the clearest basis.
+Verify with your administrator first.

 View Golden Designs Sauna